Epoxy vs. Polyaspartic: Why Your Garage Floor Deserves Better Than Epoxy

 This is the clear-cut answer to the polyaspartic vs epoxy floor coating Question.
 One is an old, failing technology.
 The other is a modern, permanent solution.

-• Epoxy: Struggles in real-world US climates.
-Extreme cold can make it more brittle and increase the likelihood of cracking—extreme heat can cause it to soften, leading to peeling.
+- 100% UV stable.
+It will never yellow or fade, even in direct sunlight.
+Climate Performance often struggles in real-world US climates.
+Epoxy: Struggles in real-world US climates.
+Extreme cold can make it more brittle and increase the likelihood of cracking—extreme heat can cause it to peel.

-• Polyaspartic: Made for all climates.
+- Made for all climates.
 Its flexibility allows it to handle the expansion and contraction of concrete in any weather, from cold to scorching heat.
-According to Purdue University Extension Concrete expands and contracts, and your coating needs to be able to accommodate this movement.
+According to Purdue University Extension, concrete expands and contracts, and your coating needs to accommodate this movement.

 Chemical Resistance